Wisdom Teeth Removal

 Anesthesia may be used to control the pain during your procedure.
 The 212 Smiling team will instruct you about eating and drinking before surgery, depending on the type of anesthesia.
 If general anesthesia is used, someone will have to assist you home after surgery and expect to rest for the day.

-What is the Procedure to Extract a Wisdom Tooth?
+What is the Wisdom Teeth Removal Procedure?

 The dentist will usually take x-rays and do an exam to determine if the wisdom teeth are impacted or if there is an infection in the mouth.
 If you have any infections, surgery will usually be delayed until the infection has cleared up.
 Your dentist may have you take antibiotics to help heal the infection.